 The faculty of the Henry P. Becton School of Nursing and Allied Health has articulated program outcomes as competencies that are both objective and measurable.
-These competencies emphasize essential knowledge and skills such as critical thinking, caring, professionalism, leadership, cultural competence, holism, collaboration, and the practice of nursing based on knowledge from the liberal arts and professional education.
+These competencies emphasize the 10 Competencies Domains-Bridge Academia and Practice, essential knowledge and skills such as: